pulumi/docs/content/blog/automation-api/index.md

 ![vmgr cron demo](vmgr_cron.gif)

-Our VM provisioner uses Automation API, but it’s backed by Pulumi’s desired state model.
+Our VM provisioner uses Automation API, backed by Pulumi’s desired state model.
 This means that there’s no chance of resources leaking or getting lost.
 Check out the full [`vmgr` example here](https://github.com/pulumi/automation-api-examples/tree/main/go/vm_manager_azure).
-For a cloud native example, take a look at our `eksctl` inspired [`aksctl` for Azure AKS](https://github.com/jaxxstorm/aksctl).
+For a cloud-native example, take a look at our `eksctl` inspired [`aksctl` for Azure AKS](https://github.com/jaxxstorm/aksctl).

 ## Give it a Try Today!

 The Automation API is your tool to tame Cloud Engineering complexity and give your team the leverage to automate your cloud infrastructure.
-It is fully open source and available today for TypeScript/JavaScript and Go.
+It is completely open source and available today for TypeScript/JavaScript and Go.
 Want to learn more?
 Come hang out with us in the [#automation-api community slack channel](https://pulumi-community.slack.com/archives/C019YSXN04B).
-Download the [latest Pulumi release](https://www.pulumi.com/docs/get-started/install/) and check out these resources to get started:
+Download the latest Pulumi release and check out these resources to get started:

 - [Go documentation](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto)
 - [JavaScript/TypeScript documentation](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/x/automation/)